mozilla/inv-tool/docs/invtool.man.rst

 Creating vs. Updating
 ---------------------
-A service is looked up via its ``pk`` attribute.
-A service is *not* looked up by its name.
+A service is looked up in two ways: first by pk, and then if nothing is found, by its and site.
 When you include the ``pk`` attribute in a JSON/YAML blob you are indicating to Inventory which service object to update.
+This is useful for when you are updating either the site or the name of a service.

-Excluding a ``pk`` attribute will signal to Inventory that it should try to create a new service.
+Excluding the ``pk`` attribute will signal to Inventory that it should first try to find a service with the name/site pair in the JSON blob, and if nothing is found, to create a new service with the information contained in the blob.

 Specifiying the parent service and dependancies
 -----------------------------------------------